monikavalkova/bnotes/README.md

 1. You need to create a local database on your SQL server.
 Name it however you like, but make sure to adapt the connection string at appsettings.json
+2. Update the database with 'dotnet ef database update'
 2. Run the .Net project with 'dotnet watch run'
 3. Run the React project with 'npm start'